rk-berkeley/optimizer-research/README.md

 - **The full paper** (LaTeX source + compiled PDF)
 - **Pre-computed results** (57 JSON experiment logs, 3 seeds each) and all figures

-The central thesis: Muon is on the same trajectory as Adam — deployed at scale with empirical results well ahead of the theory.
+The central thesis: Muon is on the same trajectory as Adam.
+Deployed at scale with empirical results well ahead of the theory.
 The four convergence papers published in 2025 collectively prove only that Muon converges at the same *asymptotic rate* as SGD.
 Nobody knows why it's faster in practice.

 ---